SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User-Defined_APIs/Tutorial/UD_APIs_Hello_world_tutorial.md

 1. Use "DataMinerAPIs" as the name for your solution, so you can reuse this solution for any future API scripts.

-1. Choose a location to save the Automation script solution and click *Next*.
+1. Choose a location to save the Automation script solution, and click *Next*.

    ![Visual Studio configure your project](~/user-guide/images/UDAPIS_Tutorials_HelloWorld_DIS_SolutionSettings_2019.jpg)